VCCRI/Spliceogen/README.md

 An extensive version of the database containing MaxEntScan, GeneSplicer and ESRseq prediction scores for every possible SNV is available.

-Alternatively, for users only interested in identifying variants which disrupt or create donor/acceptor motifs (and not silencer/enhancer predictions), a much leaner version of the database is provided.
+Alternatively, for users only interested in identifying variants which disrupt or create donor/acceptor motifs (and not silencer/enhancer predictions), a leaner version of the database is provided.
 This version includes donor/acceptor predictions for all SNVs within splice sites, as well as all SNVs outside of splice sites that are likely to create donor/acceptor motifs.
 The database size is vastly reduced by excluding the large majority of SNVs which do not overlap splice sites and are not predicted to create a donor/acceptor motif.

 ## References:
 1. Yeo, G., Burge, C., "Maximum Entropy Modeling of Short Sequence Motifs with Applications to RNA Splicing Signals", J Comput Biol.
 2004; 11(2-3):377-94

 2. Pertea, M., Lin, X., Salzberg, S., "GeneSplicer: a new computational method for splice site prediction", Nucleic Acids Res.
 2001; 29(5):1185-90

 3. Shendong, K., et al., "Quantitative evaluation of all hexamers as exonic splicing elements", Genome Res.
-2011; 21(8): 1360-1374
+2011; 21(8):1360-1374

 4. Signal, B., et al., "Machine learning annotation of human branchpoints", Bioinformatics.
 2018; 34(6):920-927

+5. Shiraishi, Y., et al., "A comprehensive characterization of cis-acting splicing-associated variants in human cancer", Genome Res.
+2018; 28(8):1111-1125